-LI1 Number of households with low income at 30 June Description: Count of households in the bottom two quintiles of gross equivalised income for households in their area.
-As location, income and rent details are all needed to determine low income status, households with any of this data missing is excluded from this count.
+LI1 Number of households with low income at 30 June Description: Count of households in the bottom two quintiles of equivalised gross income for households in their area.
+As location income and rent details are all needed to determine low income status, households with any of this data missing is excluded from this count.
 For details about the definition of low income households, please see appendix 6.
-Exclude: Low income exclusions: Households for which the amount of rent charged is greater than their assessable income.
+Exclude: Low income exclusions: Households for which the amount of rent charged is greater than their gross income.
 Non-ongoing households: Households not currently tenants but who tenanted public rental housing/SOMIH at any time during the financial year ending 30 June.
-Household type exclusions: Households of tenancy composition type: • mixed • unknown Missing data: Households for which location, income or tenancy composition details are not known References: Refer to the Glossary (Appendix 7.2) for: income-assessable (household) • low income Refer to METeOR for: tenancy composition Note: Multiple tenant households (i.e. more than one tenancy agreement) are considered different households and should be calculated separately.
+Household type exclusions: Households of tenancy composition type: • mixed unknown Missing data: Households for which location, income or tenancy composition details are not known References: Refer to the Glossary (Appendix 7.2) for: income-gross (household) low income Refer to METeOR for: tenancy composition (METeOR reference 608018) Note: Multiple tenant households (i.e. more than one tenancy agreement) are considered different households and should be calculated separately.
 If gross income is not available, assessable income is to be used as a proxy.
 Counting units: Households

 LI3 Total number of households at 30 June (location, income and tenancy composition details known) Description: Count of all households.
 To be consistent with LI1, households with missing location, income or tenancy composition details are excluded from this count.
 Exclude: Non-ongoing households: Households not currently tenants but who tenanted public rental housing/SOMIH at any time during the financial year ending 30 June.
-Missing data: Households for which location, income or tenancy composition details are not known References: Refer to the Glossary (Appendix 7.2) for: income-assessable (household) Refer to METeOR for: tenancy composition Relation: LI3 ≤ S0 Counting units: Households
+Missing data: Households for which location, income or tenancy composition details are not known References: Refer to the Glossary (Appendix 7.2) for: income-gross (household) Refer to METeOR for: tenancy composition (METeOR reference 608018) Relation: LI3 ≤ S0 Counting units: Households

 OR1 Number of occupied dwellings at 30 June Description: Count of all occupied dwellings at 30 June.
 Include: Head-leased dwellings used for the purpose of public rental housing/SOMIH.
-Exclude: Outside scope: Dwellings outside the scope of this collection (refer to 'scope and coverage of the data manual') References: Refer to METeOR for: • dwelling • dwelling occupancy status • tenancy (rental) unit Relation: OR1 ≤ S0 Note: For boarding house buildings, count the individual units and rooms that are occupied.
+Exclude: Outside scope: Dwellings outside the scope of this collection (refer to 'scope and coverage of the data manual') References: Refer to METeOR for: dwelling (METeOR reference 302656) dwelling occupancy status (METeOR reference 607865) tenancy (rental) unit (METeOR reference 387586) Relation: OR1 ≤ S0 Note: For boarding house buildings, count the individual units and rooms that are occupied.
 Occupied dwelling refers to tenantable dwellings occupied by tenants who have a public rental housing/SOMIH tenancy agreement with the relevant state/territory housing authority.
 Counting units: Dwellings

 OR2 Total number of dwellings at 30 June Description: Count of dwellings as at 30 June, including dwellings that were tenantable (both occupied and vacant), untenantable and head-leased dwellings used for the purpose of public rental housing/SOMIH.
 Include Head-leased dwellings used for the purpose of public rental housing/SOMIH.
-Exclude: Outside scope: Dwellings outside the scope of this collection (refer to 'scope and coverage of the data manual') References: Refer to METeOR for: • dwelling • occupancy status-dwelling • tenancy (rental) unit • tenantability status-dwelling Relation: OR2 = S8 + S9 + S32 $OR2 \ge Sum (S17-S22)$ Note: For boarding house buildings, count the individual units and rooms.
+Exclude: Outside scope: Dwellings outside the scope of this collection (refer to 'scope and coverage of the data manual') References: Refer to METeOR for: dwelling (METeOR reference 302656) occupancy status-dwelling (METeOR reference 607865) tenancy (rental) unit (METeOR reference 387586) tenantability status-dwelling (METeOR reference 302930) Relation: OR2 = S8 + S9 + S32 OR2 ≥ Sum (S17-S22) Note: For boarding house buildings, count the individual units and rooms.
 Counting units: Dwellings